-Laura Haverkamp, Partner at Ashoka Deutschland about how founders find a better purpose for their work
+Laura Haverkamp, Partner at Ashoka Deutschland about how founders can add purpose to their work that creates innovation and true value

 When you start fostering the development of papers from straw because you ultimately want to save earth’s forest.
 When you run successful executive training by empowering youth living on the street to be entrepreneurship teachers.
 When you rethink how agriculture can work in a solidary model setting incentives for sustainable development – you´re in the middle of the world of social entrepreneurs.